Horses in East Asian warfare

 As in most cultures around the globe, a war horse in East Asia was trained to be controlled with limited use of reins, responding primarily to the rider's legs and weight.
-Horses were significant factors in the Han-Hun Wars and Wuhu incursions against past kingdoms of China, and the Mongol conquest of much of Eurasia and into Europe.
+Horses were significant factors in the Han-Xiongnu Wars and Wuhu incursions against past kingdoms of China, and the Mongol conquest of much of Eurasia and into Europe.
 They played a part in military conflicts on a smaller, more localized scale.